 The board of creditors has the duty to supervise the bankruptcy manager and assist him/her in managing operations and, in addition to other powers, informs the court and creditors on the course of the proceedings and on the status of the bankruptcy estate.

-The bankruptcy manager represents the debtor and manages its operations in the event of their continuation, and he/she has the duty to encash the bankruptcy estate assets in line with the decisions of the assembly of creditors and the board of creditors.
+The bankruptcy manager represents the debtor and manages its operations in the event of their continuation and has the duty to encash the bankruptcy estate assets in line with the decisions of the assembly of creditors and the board of creditors.

 Creditors submit their claims to the bankruptcy manager within 60 days of the date of publication of the decision.
 After examining the merits of submitted claims, assets are encashed and thus encashed assets are distributed, i.e. paid to creditors in corresponding percentages according to different payment orders of precedence, i.e. the course of the bankruptcy is carried out according to the accepted bankruptcy plan.

-If the creditors fail to make a decision on the further manner and conditions of sale, the bankruptcy manager will determine the manner and conditions of sale.
+If the creditors fail to make a decision on the further manner and conditions of the sale, the bankruptcy manager will determine the manner and conditions of the sale.

 The court will pass a decision on the conclusion of the bankruptcy proceedings immediately after the completion of the final distribution.